sbw70/verification-constraints/modules/integrated-constraint-demos/multi-provider-initiation/README.md

 This demo incorporates Apache-2.0 licensed components derived from the NUVL core.

-Except for Apache-2.0 licensed NUVL core components, all orchestration, failover, quorum, adversarial, and integration logic contained in this file is proprietary.
+Except for Apache-2.0 licensed NUVL core components, all orchestration, quorum logic, adversarial simulation, adaptive evaluation, and integration code contained in this file is proprietary.

 Commercial deployment, redistribution, or integration of proprietary portions requires a separate written license agreement.